 The Facilities Committee meets quarterly to discuss areas of importance related to the properties of the Madison and Verona campuses, both inside and outside the buildings.
-The mission of the committee is to develop short-term and long-term facility plans that help staff and volunteers responsibly manage Good Shepherd's building and grounds to welcome and retain members, while providing comfortable spaces that meet our ministry needs.
+The mission of the committee is to develop short-term and longterm facility plans that help staff and volunteers responsibly manage Good Shepherd's building and grounds to welcome and retain members, while providing comfortable spaces that meet our ministry needs.
+Members of the committee who have served over the past 18 months include Vern Andren, Rick Blum, Polly Carter, Jim Edgerly, Chris Ehlers, Josh Enslin, Barb Friberg, Paul Hutson, Brent Marshall, Max Seeland, Rick Thomas, Matt Wentzel, and Dave Zahn.

 In addition to organizing the annual spring and fall clean-ups of our grounds around the church buildings, the facility committee has helped to develop ideas and suggestions for other projects essential to maintaining church properties that are both functional and aesthetically pleasing.
-Some of the highlights of items that have been discussed and recommended over the past 18 months include the following: replacing the carpeting in the lobby and worship area at the Verona campus; the creation of a new gathering area and gender-neutral bathroom at the Verona campus; a new driveway and sign at the Verona campus; replacement and widening of the outside stairway in the parking lot at the Madison campus; removal and pruning of trees at the Madison campus; replacement of aging roofs at both campuses; and parking lot repairs and seal coating at both campuses.
+Some of the highlights of items that have been discussed and recommended over the past 18 months include the following: replacing of the carpeting in the lobby and worship area at the Verona campus; the creation of a new gathering area and gender-neutral bathroom at the Verona campus; a new driveway and sign at the Verona campus; replacement and widening of the outside stairway in the parking lot at the Madison campus; removal and pruning of trees at the Madison campus; replacement of aging roofs at both campuses; and parking lot repairs and seal coating at both campuses.